-The Notes issued under this Programme will be issued in dematerialised form and may be registered, quoted and traded via the FMDQ Securities Exchange Limited ("FMDQ Exchange" or the "Exchange") platform in accordance with the rules, guidelines and such other regulation with respect to the issuance, registration and quotation of Commercial Papers as may be prescribed by the Central Bank of Nigeria ("CBN") and FMDQ Exchange from time to time, or any other recognized trading platform as approved by the CBN.
-The securities will settle via any Central Securities Depository recognised by the Securities and Exchange Commission, acting as Registrars and Clearing Agent for the Notes.
+The Notes issued under this Programme will be issued in dematerialised form, registered, quoted and traded over the counter ("OTC") via the FMDQ Securities Exchange Limited FMDQ Exchange platform in accordance with the rules, guidelines and such other regulation with respect to the issuance, registration and quotation of Commercial Papers as may be prescribed by the Central Bank of Nigeria ("CBN") and FMDQ Exchange from time to time, or any other recognized trading platform as approved by the CBN.
+The Note will settle via any Central Securities Depository recognised by the Securities and Exchange Commission ("SEC"), acting as Registrars and Clearing Agent for the Notes.